PR-research-data-tools/RP-commenting-practices-social-media/README.md

 ## Contents of the Replication Package
 ---
+**Paper-presenation.pdf** presents the highlights of the work in a presenation.

 **Makar_tool/** contains the data processed using the tool for the study
 - **Data/**
      - `stackoverfow_questions_with_answers_by_tags.csv` - all stackoverflow questions used in the study as stored in Makar